 As a consequence of the extremely dynamic development of certain sectors in India and a buoyant job market where even average talents have multiple options, employer branding and internal communication are gaining traction.

 The game changer within Indian economy is going to be mobile.
 Today we have 650 million mobile connections with 12 million being added every month.
 3G is being rolled out and broadband wireless access nationwide is also a reality.
-A whole lot of innovation is happening driven by this and PR will need to adopt and learn how and where it can fit in or leverage this.
+A whole lot of innovation is happening driven by this and PR – as well as public relations firms – will need to adapt and learn how and where it can fit in or leverage this.

 2. How does your agency react / handle / embrace this?